 Moreover, the state premiers of the three eastern German coal mining states, Saxony, Saxony-Anhalt and Brandenburg announced that they are not going to pay for any structural economic adjustment measures associated with the coal exit from their own state budget.
 “By all means want to avoid the impression that the coal mining areas end up bearing the brunt” of a coal phase-out, the state premiers from the CDU and the SPD told chancellor Merkel in an open letter in early April.

 Twofold implementation process

-A few aspects have become clearer since the coal commission presented its deal in late January, one being that the future process of implementing the coal exit will be split up into two fields of action:
+A few aspects have become clearer since the coal commission presented its deal in late January, one being that the future process of implementing phase-out will be split up into two fields of action:

 A. Structural economic change – support for lignite mining regions

 Economy and energy minister Peter Altmaier said Germany will need two major laws to implement the phase-out plan.
 One on support for mining regions, the other on the timetable for coal-fired power plant shutdowns.
 However, several additional laws, amendments to existing legislation or regulatory changes, will likely be necessary.

 From the beginning, the economic future of lignite mining regions was handled as key task of the coal exit commission, as reflected in its official title “Commission on Growth, Structural Change and Employment.”